 - Late registration until June 6, 2018: $425.00.

 Registration includes a reception on June 6, breakfast and lunch on June 7, and breakfast and lunch on June 8.

-The draft agenda for the NSEC 2018 National Conference will be available March 2018.
+The draft agenda for the NSEC 2018 National Conference is here.

 We will begin the Conference with a working meeting on sharing our communication strategies.
 It is a professional development opportunity being led by the SERC team and partially supported by NSF.
 To register for the conference, we will expect attendees to come prepared to work, share, and learn.